 The introduction of a separate food waste collection service, using the modelled assumptions, is estimated to cost Lichfield at least c.£750,000 per year more than the current service, excluding the cost of caddy liner provision.
-Implementing the Option C two-stream collection service will incur an
+Implementing the Option C two-stream collection service will incur an additional recycling collection cost of approximately £218,000.
+It is assumed that the vehicles and staff will be shared across the two recycling streams.
+If separate vehicles were required to collect the two-stream dry recycling, the collection cost for Option C would be considerably higher.

-&lt;sup>3 Note that this is not the total Local Authority Recycling rate which also includes the performance of Bring Banks, the HWRCs and other collection activity, but is purely the performance of the main collection systems from households
+3 Note that this is not the total Local Authority Recycling rate which also includes the performance of Bring Banks, the HWRCs and other collection activity, but is purely the performance of the main collection systems from households